-2020 Auto Show Canceled.
-Visiting the annual Geneva Motor Show (Genève Auto Salon), one of the major events in the Lac Léman region, is easy, as the show is held next to Geneva Airport at the Palexpo exhibition center.
+Visit the annual Geneva International Motor Show (Genève Auto Salon), one of the major events in the Lac Léman region, held at the Palexpo exhibition center next to Geneva Airport — a return is planned for 2024 to celebrate the exhibition’s 100th anniversary.

 The Geneva Motor Show is one of the most important automotive events in the world.
 It is held annually in the Palexpo show grounds right next to Geneva Airport (GVA) on the Swiss-French border.
 Opening hours are long and transportation to the Auto Salon is very easy.
 The car show is also popular with families with small children.
 Annually, the Geneva Auto Show attracts around 700,000 visitors.
 Accommodation book out early and is expensive – try Airbnb for a deal or see which hotels Tripadvisor users prefer.

 Visit the Geneva Motor Show (Genève Auto Salon) in Switzerland